ketankshukla/tetris/RESET_PROJECT_GUIDE.md

 1. **Database Connection Issues**:
    - Verify your DATABASE_URL is correct in both your local .env file and Vercel environment variables
    - Make sure your IP address is allowed in Neon's connection settings
+   - Run `node database-test.js` to test the connection directly

 2. **API Endpoint Issues**:
    - Check the browser console for any error messages
    - Verify that the client is using `window.location.origin` for API URLs
+   - Use the debug.html page to test API endpoints directly

 3. **Deployment Issues**:
    - Check the Vercel deployment logs for any errors
    - Make sure your vercel.json file is correctly configured
+   - Verify that the DATABASE_URL environment variable is set in Vercel

 ## Key Points to Remember